Opens an external site in a new window

 Open source Favicon Generation: Inkscape

 We will also use Inkscape from the command line to convert the input SVG into PNG files used by some devices for favicons.
-To optimise the PNG files we use OptiPNG.
-We can also optimise the input SVG and use Scour to do that.
-If that sounds interesting then let’s get the ball rolling by making sure we have all the apps we need installed.
+To optimize the PNG files, we use OptiPNG.
+We can also optimize the input SVG and use Scour to do that.
+If that sounds interesting, then let’s get the ball rolling by making sure we have all the apps we need installed.

 🛠 Free Offline Favicon Generation #